mrdooz/france2024/content/pages/map.md

 ### Time to return home!

-Our time in France has come to an end, atleast for this time.
+Our time in France has come to an end, at least for this time.
 Our flight leaves from the Nice airport around noon so no time for anything else than travel today.

 </div>